-I have received two company shirts, tickets to the Padres and in February, I received a fifty dollar bonus plus lunch at the Crest Café in Hillcrest.
+I have received two company shirts, tickets to baseball games and in February, I received a $50 bonus plus lunch.
 It is these things that inspire me to work hard and do a good job.
 I feel the company really cares about the success of its employees by providing a positive working environment and recognition and incentives for a job well done.
 CERC is truly a GREAT place to work.

 By Gerald Cirrincione, 2010

 Working at Competitive Edge Research & Communication, I’ve learned many things, but most of all I’ve learned about integrity.
 Competitive Edge President, John Nienstedt has forged a team and company culture that’s single-mindedly devoted to integrity in all its aspects.
 As a team member, I’m challenged constantly to be accurate and clear in all my work.
-The Floor Support personnel continually monitor my work as I interview respondents on the telephone.
+The Quality Assurance Coaches monitor my work as I interview respondents on the telephone.
 They give me immediate feedback in real time, teaching me better ways to communicate accurately and clearly.

 I’ve learned that integrity means not allowing any of my own unconscious biases and assumptions to inadvertently creep into my work.
 Integrity means recording what the respondent actually SAYS, not what I myself might just IMAGINE they INTENDED to say.
 Integrity means reading every interview question completely and all the answer choices in a neutral way, repeating the question when necessary to get a respondent to explicitly select one of the answer choices.
 Integrity means probing effectively and impartially to get a respondent to reply fully to an open-end question and then to type their response word for word.